3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 Free online works or items for which we own a print copy are still subject to copyright.
 Whereas, an open license on an OER, often a Creative Commons license, allows the ability to reuse, modify, and share content with others.

-Teachers don’t often know or understand this.
-In a 2020 study (n=2,137) of K12 academics, thirty-one percent of responded that they they are “Very Aware” or “Aware” of OER, but when these numbers are controlled for awareness of Creative Commons, the rates drop to 24% (Seaman and Seaman, 2020).[1]
-Introduction to OER and OER creation engagement during in-service and pre-service teacher training have been found effective practices for teachers to realize the large number of resources available for diverse educational settings, and overcoming a lack of awareness and understanding that keeps teachers from using OER.[2] .
+Introduction to OER and OER creation engagement during in-service and pre-service teacher trainings have been found effective practices for teachers to realize the large number of resources available for diverse educational settings, and overcoming a lack of awareness and understanding that keeps teachers from using OER.[3]

 Examples

-A few examples of open educational resources relevant to the PreK12 contexts include:
+A few examples of open educational resources relevant to the PreK-12 contexts include:

 The Work of OER